Christmas and holiday season: Commercialisation and broadened scope

 Secular icons and symbols, such as Santa Claus, the Nutcracker, Jack Frost, Rudolph the Red-Nosed Reindeer and Frosty the Snowman, are on display in addition to Christian displays of the nativity.
-Public holiday celebrations and observances similarly range from midnight mass to Christmas tree lighting ceremonies, Santa Claus parades, sleigh ridings, church services, decorations, ornaments, traditions, festivals, outdoor markets, feasts, social gatherings and the singing of carols.
+Public holiday celebrations and observances similarly range from midnight mass to Christmas tree lighting ceremonies, Santa Claus parades, festive lights, sleigh ridings, church services, decorations, ornaments, traditions, festivals, outdoor markets, feasts, social gatherings and the singing of carols.

 The precise definition of feasts and festival days that are encompassed by the Christmas and holiday season has become controversial in the United States over recent decades.
 While in other countries the only holidays included in the "season" are Christmas Eve, Christmas Day, St. Stephen's Day/Boxing Day, New Year's Eve, New Year's Day and Epiphany, in recent times, this term in the U.S. began to expand to include Yule, Hanukkah, Kwanzaa, Thanksgiving, Black Friday and Cyber Monday.
 The expansion of the holiday season in the U.S. to encompass Thanksgiving is believed to have begun in the 1920s, when in major department stores Macy's and Gimbels launched competing Thanksgiving Day parades to promote Christmas sales.
 Due to the phenomenon of Christmas creep and the informal inclusion of Thanksgiving, the Christmas and holiday season has begun to extend earlier into the year, overlapping Veterans/Remembrance/Armistice Day, Halloween and Guy Fawkes Night.